25 Myths About Sleep That Are Keeping You Up at Night

 For something we spend about a third of our lives actively doing, we understand astonishingly little about sleep.
-So it’s no surprise that the Internet is flooded with all sorts of erroneous information about how much we need, how to sleep effectively, and how certain lifestyle choices such as diet impact the quality of our Z's.
-But don't worry: we're here to set the record straight.
+The internet is flooded with all sorts of erroneous information about how long we should snooze, how to sleep effectively, and how certain lifestyle choices such as diet impact the quality of our Z's.
+But don't worry, we're here to set the record straight.
 With the help of some top-notch sleep scientists, we've compiled the 25 biggest sleep whoppers (and, crucially, the reasons why they're so wrong).
-So sleep tight, brother, and if you're still finding yourself tossing and turning into the wee hours, be sure to read the 20 Doctor-Approved Tips to Get a Full Night's Sleep Tonight.
+So sleep tight, and if you're still finding yourself tossing and turning into the wee hours, be sure to read the 20 Doctor-Approved Tips to Get a Full Night's Sleep Tonight.

 We often think that not being able to sleep is solely the result of physical issues—too much caffeine or sugar, for instance.
-But this is just a silly notion among silly sleep myths.
+But this is just a silly notion among sleep myths.
 The reality is that being unable to sleep is usually the result of being unable to quiet our minds—an issue many of us are struggling with right now, during the COVID-19 pandemic.

-Snoring is an annoyance to your wife or partner, but it can be more serious, too.
-According to the National Sleep Foundation, snoring (especially frequent, loud snoring) may be a symptom of sleep apnea, "which can increase the risk of developing cardiovascular disease and diabetes, and cause daytime sleepiness and impaired performance.”
-If you find your performance dropping, read up on the 13 tips for a sharper brain.
+Snoring is an annoyance to your partner, but it can be more serious, too.
+According to the National Sleep Foundation, snoring (especially frequent, loud snoring) may be a symptom of sleep apnea, "which can increase the risk of developing cardiovascular disease and diabetes, and cause daytime sleepiness and impaired performance."

-While there is plenty we don’t understand about insomnia, narcolepsy is perhaps even more misunderstood.
-The goofy depictions we see of the disorder on television shows and the like, where the person is giving a presentation or having a conversation and falls asleep snoring mid-sentence, doesn't really capture what it is all about and is totally insidious, as far as sleep myths go.
+Narcolepsy is perhaps the most misunderstood condition.
+The goofy depictions we see of the disorder on television shows and the like, where the person is giving a presentation or having a conversation and falls asleep snoring mid-sentence, doesn't really capture the reality of narcolepsy.

-In fact, it’s the result of not getting enough quality sleep, where the line between sleep and waking is blurred.
+In fact, narcolepsy is the result of not getting enough quality sleep, where the line between sleep and waking is blurred.
 While that can mean you fall asleep during the day, it is just as often manifested as general sleepiness throughout the day, or in other ways such as cataplexy (loss of muscle control) or sleep paralysis (inability to speak when waking up or falling asleep).
-And to get an energy boost during the day, read up on the best way to get one, without coffee, at that.
+And for more information about a lack of Z's, check out the 7 Ways Being Sleep Deprived for One Night Affects Your Body.

 "Your body needs consistency and the less sleep you get the more you disrupt yourself hormonally," says Jamie Logie, a personal trainer, nutritionist, and health coach who hosts the podcast Regained Wellness.
 "When you don't sleep enough your body assumes some sort of trauma must be going on as there's no reason to be awake when you should be sleeping."

 This raises one's stress hormones (primarily cortisol) and can cause plenty of trouble.
 "A little of this is not bad but chronic secretion of it can lead to a wide variety of horrible diseases and conditions," he adds.
 Are you regularly stressed out?
-Brush up on the 30 ways smart men conquer their stress.
+Here are the 23 Terrifying Ways Stress Wreaks Havoc on Your Body.

 "You need to create a wind-down routine at least an hour out from sleeping so your body recognizes that sleep is coming," says Logie.
 "Your body needs balance so it means going to bed the same time each night and sticking with it.
-The problem is we tend to stick with it through the week and then it goes to hell on the weekend and it can take days to get back on track.
-By the time you do it's almost the weekend again and the whole cycle can start over.
-You need to be committed to it day in and day out.”
-Sticking to a routine happens to be one of the ways successful men work on weekends.
+The problem is we tend to stick with it through the week and then it goes to hell on the weekend, and it can take days to get back on track.
+By the time you do, it's almost the weekend again and the whole cycle can start over.
+You need to be committed to it day in and day out."

 We've all felt the drowsiness that comes over us after a few beers or glasses of wine.
-But while it's tempting to think this makes alcohol a useful sleep aid, the reality is that it is far from it.
-According to Parinaz Samimi, a yoga instructor and sleep and wellness expert, alcohol, “may assist in helping an individual fall asleep, but they also interfere with what is considered ‘quality' sleep."
+But while it's tempting to think this makes alcohol a useful sleep aid, it's far from it.
+According to Parinaz Samimi, a yoga instructor and sleep and wellness expert, "[alcohol] may assist in helping an individual fall asleep, but it also interferes with what is considered ‘quality' sleep."

 Alcohol causes "REM sleep fragmentation," during which REM stage sleep is either shortened or extended, causing a disruption in the overall sleep pattern of the individual.
-Samimi adds that “Marijuana is also known to affect REM sleep, causing in a reduction the length of this sleep phase, thus making it unlikely to have dreams.”
-Speaking of drinking, you should know What Your Boozing Habits Say About Your Health.
+Speaking of drinking, here is Why You Shouldn't Be Drinking So Much in Quarantine.

 "The amount of sleep you need changes throughout your life," says Kimberly Hershenson, LMSW, of RevitaLife Therapy, "While pregnant or when dealing with an illness, more sleep is beneficial.
-Some people are okay with 6 hours of sleep.
-It matters what makes you feel good and well rested.”
-To prevent illness, brush up on the 20 ways to never get sick at work, ever.
+Some people are okay with six hours of sleep.
+It matters what makes you feel good and well rested."
+Not getting enough sleep is actually one of the 7 Bad Mistakes That Are Weakening Your Immune System.

 We often think going to bed is when we should leave our day and its ups and downs behind us, falling into comforting sleep.
-But to effectively calm our minds, reviewing your day, and particularly what went well, can have a positive effect on our sleep and mental fitness.
+But to effectively calm your mind, reviewing your day, and particularly what went well, can have a positive effect on your sleep and mental fitness.

-Sure, your grandma got up at 4:30am every morning, but that does not necessarily mean she did not need a full night's sleep.
+Sure, some adults might get up at 4:30 every morning, but that doesn't mean they don't need a full night's sleep.

 "While your body requires less sleep as you get older, that doesn't mean you should be sleeping for only four or five hours a night," says Sydney Ziverts, health and nutrition investigator for ConsumerSafety.org.